Canisback/solari/advanced_docs.md

  * **ChampionPickCount** : Number of picks for each champion.
 Can be processed by league.
  * **ChampionWinrate** : Winrate for each champion.
 Can be processed by league.
  * **ChampionBanrate** : Banrate for each champion.
 Can be processed by league.
+ * **ChampionBanCount** : Number of bans for each champion.
+Can be processed by league.
  * **ChampionPresenceRate** : Presence rate for each champion.
 Can be processed by league.
 ***
- * **ChampionGeneric** : Generic stats class.
+ * **ChampionGeneric** : Generic stats class for champions.
 Must be passed a field from the participant "stats" from the Riot API data.
 Can be processed by league.
- * **ChampionGenericPerMin** : Generic stats per minute class.
+ * **ChampionGenericPerMin** : Generic stats per minute class for champions.
 Must be passed a field from the  participant "stats" from the Riot API data.
 Can be processed by league.
  * **ChampionKDA** : Mean KDA for each champion.
 Can be processed by league.
  * **ChampionKillParticipation** : Mean Kill Participation per champion.
 Can be processed by league.
 ***
  * **ItemPickrate** : Pickrate for each item.
 Can be processed by champion and/or by league.
  * **ItemWinrate** : Winrate for each item.
 Can be processed by champion and/or by league.
+***
+ * **PlayerPickrate** : Pickrate for each champion and player.
+ * **PlayerWinrate** : Winrate for each player.
+Can be processed by champion.
+ * **PlayerPickCount** : Number of picks per player and champion.
+ * **PlayerWins** : Number of wins per player.
+Can be processed by champion.
+ * **PlayerLosses** : Number of losses per player.
+Can be processed by champion.
+***
+ * **PlayerGeneric** : Generic stats class for players.
+Must be passed a field from the participant "stats" from the Riot API data.
+Can be processed by champion.
+ * **PlayerGenericPerMin** : Generic stats per minute class for players.
+Must be passed a field from the  participant "stats" from the Riot API data.
+Can be processed by champion.
+ * **PlayerKDA** : Mean KDA for each player.
+Can be processed by champion.
+ * **PlayerKillParticipation** : Mean Kill Participation per player.
+Can be processed by champion.

 # Examples